corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/13 - Solution Architecture/Other Serverless/Step Functions.md

 	- Improve resiliency: Step Functions manages state, checkpoints and restarts for you to make sure that your application executes in order and as expected.
 Built-in try/catch, retry and rollback capabilities deal with errors and exceptions automatically.
 	- Write less code: Step Functions manages the logic of your application for you and implements basic primitives such as branching, parallel execution, and timeouts.
 This removes extra code that may be repeated in your microservices and functions.
 ![[Step Functions.png]]

-## AppAsync
-- 4 ways to authorize applications to interact with your AWS AppSync GraphQL API
-	- API_KEY
-	- AWS_IAM: IAM users / roles / cross-account access
-	- OPENID_CONNECT: OpenID Connect provider / JSON Web Token
-	- AMAZON_COGNITO_USER_POOLS
-- For custom domain & HTTPS, use CloudFront in front of AppSync

-## AWS Amplify
-- Set of tools to get started with creating mobile and web applications:
-	- Amplify Studio
-	- Amplify CLI
-	- Amplify Libraries
-	- Amplify Hosting
-- “Elastic Beanstalk for mobile and web applications”
-- Must-have features such as data storage, authentication, storage, and machine-learning, all powered by AWS services
-- Front-end libraries with ready-to-use components for React.js, Vue, Javascript, iOS, Android, Flutter, etc…
-- Incorporates AWS best practices to for reliability, security, scalability
-- Build and deploy with the Amplify CLI or Amplify Studio

-### Important features
-- Authentication
-	-  Leverages Amazon Cognito
-	- User registration, authentication, account recovery & other operations
-	- Support MFA, Social Sign-in, etc…
-	- Pre-built UI components
-	- Fine-grained authorization
-- DataStore
-	- Leverages Amazon AppSync and Amazon DynamoDB
-	- Work with local data and have auto sync to the cloud without complex code
-	- Powered by GraphQL
-	- Offline and real-time capabilities
-	- Visual data modeling w/ Amplify Studio

-### Amplify Hosting
-- Build and Host Modern Web Apps
-- CICD (build, test, deploy)
-- Pull Request Previews
-- Custom Domains
-- Monitoring
-- Redirect and Custom Headers
-- Password protection

-### End-to-End (E2E) Testing
-- Run end-to-end (E2E) tests in the test phase in Amplify
-- Catch regressions before pushing code to production
-- Use the test step to run any test commands at build time (amplify.yml)
-- Integrated with Cypress testing framework
-- Allows you to generate UI report for your tests